nlicalzi/nlicalzi/README.md

 ### 👋 Hello world!
 I'm Nick (he/him) 👨🏽

-- 🛒   Currently working on the Growth RnD team at Shopify.
+- 🛒   Currently working on Experimentation as part of the Growth team at Shopify.
 - 🏗   Built [Dendro](https://getdendro.com), an open-source serverless monitoring framework for small, distributed applications.
 - 🏙   Formerly a geospatial data scientist working in architecture/urban planning.